wnchan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests to list students.
+1. Student requests to list students (UC2).
 2. Student clicks on social media link of a person.
 3. Student connect opens the social media link in the browser.